Oshrico2/Simon-Game/README.md

-# Simon-Game
+# Simon Game

-Implementation of the familiar and old game using
+# Implementation of the familiar and old game using